Help with energy problems and how to pay for them

 Your supplier should be able to issue a credit voucher or extend your emergency credit.

-If your supplier tells you that they won’t help, then you can ask the Citizens Advice extra help unit to speak to them on your behalf:
+If your supplier tells you that they won’t help, then you can ask the Citizens Advice Extra Help Unit to speak to them on your behalf:

 Warm Home Discount Scheme